shachar-a/ArchitectureProjectManager2/README.md

    - Check if running in a headless environment
    - Tkinter requires a display server (X11, Wayland, etc.)

+4. **Navigation issues**:
+   - If views don't switch properly, restart the application
+   - Check console for any error messages

 ### Debug Mode
 To run with additional debugging information:
 ```bash